DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D9_Sonarqube_setup.md

-# Integration & Setup of SonarQube
+# Integration & Setup of SonarQube with Jenkins

 1. We will be integrating SonarQube and Jenkins
 2. We have to create a sonarqube account ```https://sonarcloud.io/```